 2. Make it Cool & Modern with a Vertical Offset

 A vertical layout gives your space the illusion of height–perfect for a low-ceilinged shower.
-This chic space designed by Alison Victoria features her Tile Shop-exclusive Brick x Brick tile in Petal in a brick-lay layout turned 90-degrees.
-The beautifully textured subway tile is softened by the pretty pastel color, for look that’s slightly edgy, yet still feminine.
+This chic space, designed by Alison Victoria, features her Tile Shop-exclusive Brick x Brick tile in Petal (this tile is no longer available; achieve a similar look with Color Market Rosa Cha tile) in a brick-lay layout turned 90 degrees.
+The beautifully textured subway tile is softened by the pretty pastel color, for a look that’s slightly edgy, yet still feminine.

-This pretty and chic modern bathroom features pink brick-look subway shower tile installed in a vertical offset.
+This chic feminine bathroom features pink brick-look subway tile.

 3. Mix Glossy & Matte for a Design that Shines